 On every train, we found engaging and delightful conversation with a wide range of fellow travelers from Switzerland, Canada, China, Australia, Holland, France, and so many states that I’ve lost count.
 Families were traveling with their children and grandchildren.
 Businesspeople were going to work or coming home from conferences.
 Young couples were honeymooning, older couples were celebrating wedding anniversaries.
 All in all a wonderful mix.

 Baggage allotment is similar to that of airplanes in size and weight of luggage to be checked — and we had to do some quick switching to get the large red suitcase lighter by moving several one-pound bags of Hilo Coffee Mill whole bean coffee to the smaller purple suitcase.
-Giving away omiyage as we went plus mailing home packages of books and gifts purchased kept us at the proper check in weight.
+Giving away omiyage as we went from garden to garden plus mailing home packages of books and gifts purchased kept us at the proper check in weight.

 On some legs of this journey, we reserved coach seats.
-The ride from Atlanta, GA, to Birmingham, AL, had a delayed departure due to a live wire on the tracks somewhere in Virginia, but proceeded uneventfully.
+The ride from Atlanta, GA, to Birmingham, AL, had a delayed departure due to a live wire on the tracks somewhere in Virginia, but once underway, proceeded uneventfully.
 The Crescent Line begins in New York and goes to New Orleans.
 We quickly learned why our fellow coach passengers traveled with blankets.
 The AC was cranked up and it was COLD inside that car.
 Thank goodness for jackets and sweaters.

 The Crescent Line continued from Birmingham, AL, to New Orleans, LA, a day-long trip for which we booked a roomette.
-I napped in the upper berth using both mattresses as Bill stayed seated upright below giving him a chance to wander around to the lounge and dining car.
+I napped in the upper berth using both mattresses as Bill stayed seated upright in the seats below giving him a chance to wander around to the lounge and dining car.
 This line had some older equipment so our roomette featured a sink and toilet.
 Shower was down the hall.
 Seats were wide, roomy and comfortable.
 In this sleeping car, roomettes lined one side of the car with a narrow windowed aisle on the other side.

 The New Orleans, Louisiana, train station features some of the most amazing frescoes I’ve seen in a long time.
 The New Orleans Union Passenger Terminal (NOUPT) was designed in 1949 and opened in 1954 at which time it was considered an ultra-modern facility.